insightfinder/InsightAgent/google-pubsub/README.md

 sudo -E ./downloadAgentNoSSL.sh
 ```

-3) Install Ansible, if this the first agent you are installing from this machine.
+3) Install Ansible if this the first agent you are installing from this machine.
 ```
 cd ..
 sudo -E ./installAnsible.sh